 One of our great hubber friends, Carb Diva has invited us, writers, to participate in a writing challenge through her hub "A Writing Challenge" at this link http://carbdiva.hubpages.com/hub/-A-Writing-Challenge.

-The Autumn Season
+Autumn vs Fall Season

-Autumn as described by great writers
+Autumn as Described by Great Writers

-Here are some quotes taken from works by great poets and writers to give a clear natural picture of Autumn season.
+Here are some quotes taken from works by great poets and writers to give a clear natural picture of the Autumn season.

 From "Ode to Autumn" by John Keats: